suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 a counter for a provided Counter ID.

 ~~~~
-GET /lock/<Couner ID>?val=<counter>
+GET /lock/<Counter ID>?val=<counter>
 ~~~~

-Returns "Ok" if lock acquistion succeded, a "Confict" response when lock is already held with a retry_later time for retrying the lock acquistion or a "CounterError" with the current value of the counter when the requested counter doesn't match the `expected_next_value`.
+Returns "Ok" if lock acquisition succeeded, a "Confict" response when lock is already held with a retry_later time for retrying the lock acquisition or a "CounterError" with the current value of the counter when the requested counter doesn't match the `expected_next_value`.